junxit/us-congress-bills-110/bill.md

   >   - **(2)** *Effectiveness* Such interim elevation requirements for such an area shall take effect immediately upon issuance and may remain in effect until the Director establishes new flood elevations for such area in accordance with section 1363 or the Director provides otherwise.

 - **(d)** *Updating upon request of community* Paragraph (2) of section 1360(f) of the National Flood Insurance Act of 1968 (42 U.S.C.
 4101(f)(2)) is amended by inserting before the period at the end the following: “, except that such a revision or update shall be made at no cost to the unit of government making the request if the request is being made to reflect repairs and upgrades to dams, levees, or other flood control projects under the jurisdiction and responsibility of the Federal Government”.
+- **(e)** *5-year discount of flood insurance rates for formerly protected areas* Section 1308 of the National Flood Insurance Act of 1968 (42 U.S.C.
+4015), as amended by the preceding provisions of this Act, is further amended—
+  - **(1)** in subsection (c), by inserting “and subsection (g)” before the first comma; and
+  - **(2)** by adding at the end the following new subsection:
+    > - **(g)** *5-year discount of flood insurance rates for formerly protected areas* Notwithstanding any other provision of law relating to chargeable risk premium rates for flood insurance coverage under this title, in the case of any area that previously was not designated as an area having special flood hazards because the area was protected by a flood protection system and that, pursuant to remapping under section 1360(k), becomes designated as such an area as a result of the decertification of such flood protection system, during the 5-year period that begins upon the initial such designation of the area, the chargeable premium rate for flood insurance under this title with respect to any property that is located within such area shall be equal to 50 percent of the chargeable risk premium rate otherwise applicable under this title to the property.

+- **(f)** *Phase-in of flood insurance premiums for low-cost properties* Section 1308 of the National Flood Insurance Act of 1968 (42 U.S.C.
+4015), as amended by the preceding provisions of this Act, is further amended—
+  - **(1)** in subsection (c), by inserting “and subsection (h)” before the first comma; and
+  - **(2)** by adding at the end the following new subsection:
+    > - **(h)** *5-year phase-in of premiums for newly covered low-cost properties*
+    >   - **(1)** *In general* In the case of any area not previously designated as an area having special flood hazards that becomes designated as such an area as a result of remapping pursuant to section 1360(k), during the 5-year period that begins upon the initial such designation of the area, the chargeable premium rate for flood insurance under this title with respect to any low-cost property that is located within such area shall be—
+    >     - **(A)** for the first year of such 5-year period, 20 percent of the chargeable risk premium rate otherwise applicable under this title to the property;
+    >     - **(B)** for the second year of such 5-year period, 40 percent of the chargeable risk premium rate otherwise applicable under this title to the property;
+    >     - **(C)** for the third year of such 5-year period, 60 percent of the chargeable risk premium rate otherwise applicable under this title to the property;
+    >     - **(D)** for the fourth year of such 5-year period, 80 percent of the chargeable risk premium rate otherwise applicable under this title to the property; and
+    >     - **(E)** for the fifth year of such 5-year period, 100 percent of the chargeable risk premium rate otherwise applicable under this title to the property.
+    >   - **(2)** *Low-cost property* For purposes of this subsection, the term `low-cost property' means a single-family dwelling, or a dwelling unit in a residential structure containing more than one dwelling unit, that—
+    >     - **(A)** is the principal residence of the owner or renter occupying the dwelling or unit; and
+    >     - **(B)** has a value, at the time of the initial designation of the area having special flood hazards, that does not exceed 75 percent of median home value for the State in which the property is located.

 ## § 23.
 Notification and appeal of map changes; notification of establishment of flood elevations